tmtsoftware/csw/docs/src/main/framework/creating-components.md

 ## Creating an Assembly or Hcd Component

-A component is implemented by extending the `ComponentHandlers` base class.
-These handlers are executed under an actor (Top Level Actor or TLA) defined in the framework which handles the lifecycle and supervision of this component.
+An Assembly or HCD is implemented by extending the `ComponentHandlers` base class.
+These handlers are executed by an Akka Actor (Top Level Actor or TLA) defined in the framework which handles the lifecycle and supervision of this component.

 Assembly/Scala